-- ... a transfer of funds executed across Faster Payments...where: - (i) The Customer intended to transfer funds to another person, but was instead deceived into transferring the funds to a different person; or - (ii) The Customer transferred funds to another person for what they believed were legitimate purposes, but which were in fact fraudulent.
+...a transfer of funds executed across Faster Payments...where: (i) The Customer intended to transfer funds to another person, but was instead deceived into transferring the funds to a different person; or (ii) The Customer transferred funds to another person for what they believed were legitimate purposes, but which were in fact fraudulent.

-I've therefore considered whether the payment Mr H made to HSG fall under the scope of an APP scam as set out above.
+I've therefore considered whether the Mrs A made to HSG fall under the scope of an APP scam as set out above.
 Having done so, I don't think that they do.
 I'll explain why in more detail.

-In order to determine if Mr H has been the victim of a scam, I have to consider if his intended purpose for the payments was legitimate, whether the intended purposes Mr H and HSG were broadly aligned and, if not, whether this was the result of dishonest deception on the part of the HSG.
+In order to determine if Mrs A has been the victim of a scam, I have to consider if her intended purpose for the payments was legitimate, whether the intended purposes Mrs A and

+HSG were broadly aligned and, if not, whether this was the result of dishonest deception on the part of the HSG.

-Based on the evidence available to me, it appears Mr H was intending for the funds to be invested in specific building projects around the country.
-He then expected to receive regular returns on his investment of around 10% over the course of the investment.
-The paperwork he received prior to investing appeared to be professional and detailed, and HSG was listed on Companies House as being incorporated since 2011.
-So, I see no reason why Mr H would not have thought this was a legitimate investment.
+Based on the evidence available to me, it appears Mrs A was intending for the funds to be invested in specific building projects around the country.
+She then expected to receive regular returns on her investment of 12% over the course of the investment.
+The paperwork she received prior to investing appeared to be professional and detailed, and HSG was listed on Companies House as being incorporated since 2011.
+So, I see no reason why Mrs A would not have thought this was a legitimate investment.

-I've gone on to consider whether HSG's intended purpose for the payments aligned with what Mr H intended.
+I've gone on to consider whether HSG's intended purpose for the payments aligned with what Mrs A intended.
 I've seen evidence that three building projects were completed by HSG.

 They also had other projects ongoing, however these had to be sold to other developers after they entered into financial difficulty.
-On balance, I think this shows HSG was a legitimate company involved in legitimate building projects, and I think it's unlikely a scam company would have completed three large scale building projects at significant cost in order to entice more funds from investors.
+On balance, I think this shows HSG was a legitimate company involved in legitimate building projects and I think it's unlikely a scam company would have completed three large scale building projects at significant cost in order to entice more funds from investors.

-Mr H's representatives have said HSG paid unregulated introducers a high level of commission which in turn made the level of interest offered to investors unlikely.
+Mrs A's representatives have said HSG paid unregulated introducers a high level of commission which in turn made the level of interest offered to investors unlikely.
 They felt that a credit event was inevitable in the circumstances.
 However, whether or not unregulated investors were used to introduce the investment does not indicate that HSG set out to defraud investors of their funds, with no intention to invest the funds into building projects.
-And while I have not seen evidence of the levels of commission paid to introducers, I don't think there is a correlation between the level of commission and Mr H being the victim of a scam in the circumstances.
+And while I have not seen evidence of the levels of commission paid to introducers, I don't think there is a correlation between the level of commission and Mrs A being the victim of a scam in the circumstances.